awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    SSLProxyProtocol -SSLv2 -SSLv3 -TLSv1 -TLSv1.1 +TLSv1.2
    ```

    These directives explicitly disable SSL versions 2 and 3, as well as TLS versions 1\.0 and 1\.1\.
-The server now refuses to accept encrypted connections with clients using anything except non\-deprecated versions of TLS\.
+The server now refuses to accept encrypted connections with clients using anything except supported versions of TLS\.
 The verbose wording in the directive communicates more clearly, to a human reader, what the server is configured to do\.
 **Note**
 Disabling TLS versions 1\.0 and 1\.1 in this manner blocks a small percentage of outdated web browsers from accessing your site\.